jfversluis/maui-cli/README.md

 ### Check Your Environment

-Diagnose your .NET MAUI development environment:
+Diagnose your .NET MAUI development environment to ensure all required dependencies are installed and configured correctly.
+This command reads version requirements directly from the installed .NET SDK's `WorkloadDependencies.json` files, ensuring you have the exact versions needed for your installed workloads.

 ```bash
 maui check
 ```

-This command will verify:
+**What it checks:**
-- ✅ **.NET SDK** - Version and installation
+- ✅ **.NET SDK** - Version and runtime information
-- ✅ **MAUI Workloads** - Android, iOS, Windows, Mac Catalyst (platform-dependent)
+- ✅ **.NET MAUI Workloads** - Installed workloads for Android, iOS, macOS, Windows
+- ✅ **Xcode** (macOS only) - Version requirements from iOS workload dependencies
-- ✅ **Java JDK** - Version 11+ for Android development
+- ✅ **Java JDK** - Version range requirements from Android workload dependencies (e.g., JDK 17-21)
-- ✅ **Android SDK** - Presence and location
+- ✅ **Android SDK** - Required packages and build tools
-- ✅ **Xcode** - Version 15+ on macOS for iOS/Mac development
-- ✅ **Windows SDK** - Version on Windows
+- ✅ **Windows SDK** (Windows only) - Build tools and version

-The command provides:
-- Clear ✓/✗ status for each component
-- Detailed error messages with actionable recommendations
-- Support for both .NET 9 and .NET 10+ workload naming conventions
+The check command uses the `WorkloadDependencies.json` files from your installed SDK manifests as the source of truth for version requirements, ensuring accurate compatibility checks.

 **Options:**
+- `--verbose` or `-v`: Show detailed diagnostic information including exact version requirements
 - `--platform <platform>` or `-p <platform>`: Check specific platform (`android`, `ios`, `maccatalyst`, `windows`)
-- `--verbose` or `-v`: Show detailed diagnostic information
-- `--manifest <url>`: Use a custom manifest URL (defaults to official manifest)
+- `--manifest <url>` or `-m <url>`: Use a custom manifest file or URL for version requirements (fallback)

 **Examples:**